splitrb/split/README.md

   config.enabled = true
   config.persistence = Split::Persistence::SessionAdapter
   #config.start_manually = false ## new test will have to be started manually from the admin panel. default false
+  #config.reset_manually = false ## if true, it never resets the experiment data, even if the configuration changes
   config.include_rails_helper = true
   config.redis = "redis://custom.redis.url:6380"
 end